marxin/texi2rst-generated/sphinx/gccint/generic/statements.rst

   Represents clauses associated with one of the ``OMP_`` directives.
-  Clauses are represented by separate subcodes defined in tree.h.
+  Clauses are represented by separate subcodes defined in :samp:`tree.h`.
 Clauses codes can be one of:
   ``OMP_CLAUSE_PRIVATE``, ``OMP_CLAUSE_SHARED``,
   ``OMP_CLAUSE_FIRSTPRIVATE``,
   ``OMP_CLAUSE_LASTPRIVATE``, ``OMP_CLAUSE_COPYIN``,